HughP/MLKA-Bash-data/Research-Keyboards/ReadMe.md

 ##Composition of folders
 Each in a folder.
 Each folder contains a keyboard in one or more of the following:
-* A keyboard definition file such as:
+* A keyboard definition file.
+(Known examples to date are kept in a file at https://github.com/HughP/Keyboard-File-Types .)
+Examples include:
  * Multi platform
    * Keyman ```.kmn```
  * Windows